the-turing-way/the-turing-way/workshops/boost-research-reproducibility-binder/workshop-presentations/zero-to-binder.md

 This time, BinderHub will read `requirements.txt` and install version `1.14.5` of the `numpy` package.

+#### More on pinning dependencies

+In the above example, we used two equals signs (`==`) to pin the version of `numpy`.
+This tells Binder to install that _specific_ version.

+Another way to pin a version number is to use the greater than or equal to sign (`>=`) to allow any version above a particular one to be installed.
+This is useful when you have a lot of dependencies that may have dependencies on each other and allows Binder to find a configuration of your dependencies that do not conflict with one another whilst avoiding any earlier versions which may break or change your code.

+Finally, you could not provide a version number at all (just the name of the library/package) and Binder will install the latest version of that package.

 ## 5. Check the Environment

 **TO DO:** :vertical_traffic_light: